microsoft/Qcodes/docs/user/intro.rst

 The DataSet also specifies where and how it is to be stored on disk, as well as its relationship (if any) to a :ref:`datamanager`.
 Storage is specified by an :ref:`iomanager` (the physical device / protocol, and base location in the normal case of disk storage), a location (string, relative path within the io manager), and :ref:`formatter` (specifies the file type and how to read to and write from a DataSet).

 A DataManager can be used during acquisition to offload io operations to a separate DataServer process, and to update any live plots without burdening the Loop process.

 A DataSet can have one of three modes (in reference to the DataServer):
   - PUSH_TO_SERVER: this DataSet and its DataArrays maintain no local copy of the data.
 Whenever new data arrives it is sent immediately to the DataServer.
 At the end of a background loop, this object just disappears.
 At the end of a foreground loop, it asks to sync with the server, at which point it's done so it becomes LOCAL.
   - PULL_FROM_SERVER: updates are requested from the DataServer when the sync() method is called (eg during live plotting) such that after updating, this copy contains all the same data as on the server.
 When the DataServer indicates that the DataSet is done, the mode changes to LOCAL.
   - LOCAL: No communication with the server.
 If no server is specified, this is the only allowed mode.

-Note: metadata is not (yet) integrated with the DataServer.
+.. note:: metadata is not (yet) integrated with the DataServer.
 It is (almost) entirely dealt with locally: in the main process before the Loop process (if any) starts, the station snapshot and loop definition is recorded and saved to disk.
 The only thing that happens later is the loop end timestamp gets added immediately before the Loop terminates

 .. responsibilities